 The human brain works by sending electrical signals through neurons, which are nerve cells.
 A seizure occurs when there’s a surge in this electrical activity.
 This causes a host of physical symptoms, such as muscle contractions, visual disturbances, and blackouts.
 Seizures can affect the entire brain.
-A partial seizure is when a seizure occurs in just one area.
+A focal onset seizure, also known as a partial seizure, is when a seizure occurs in just one area.

-A partial seizure may occur for many reasons, including epilepsy, brain tumors or infections, heat stroke, or low blood sugar.
-A seizure can’t be treated and must run its course.
-Diagnosing and treating the underlying cause can help reduce the number of partial seizures.
+A focal onset seizure may occur for many reasons, including epilepsy, brain tumors or infections, heat stroke, or low blood sugar.
+A seizure can be treated.
+Diagnosing and treating the underlying cause can help reduce the number of focal seizures.
 Most people who experience seizures are able to live normal lives with appropriate treatment.

-You won’t lose consciousness during a simple partial seizure, and it will last for a minute or less.
+You won’t lose consciousness during a focal onset aware seizure, or simple partial seizure, and it will last for a minute or less.
 You’ll remember what happened after the seizure passes.
-Simple seizures can sometimes cause you to feel fearful or anxious.
+These seizures can sometimes cause you to feel fearful or anxious.

-You may lose consciousness during a complex partial seizure, and you won’t remember what happened.
+You may lose consciousness during a focal onset impaired awareness, or complex partial seizure, and you won’t remember what happened.
 A complex seizure can last for a minute or two, and you may feel a warning sign such as a feeling of uneasiness or nausea before the seizure.
 You may feel sleepy and confused after the seizure.

 There are many different conditions and situations that can cause seizures of any type.
 Sometimes, the cause is never discovered.
 A seizure without a known cause is called an idiopathic seizure.

-Some of the possible causes of partial seizures are:
+Some of the possible causes of focal seizures are:

 - liver or kidney failure